 Anna Rollins is a writer in Huntington, WV.
 She is an instructor of English and directs the Writing Center at Marshall University.

 Her creative work has appeared in the New York Times, Slate, Salon Electric Literature, NBCNews, HuffPost, Newsweek, and Insider, among other outlets.
 Her poetry has been nominated for a Pushcart prize.

 In her scholarly work, she has written on writing center studies and advising at-risk students in higher education.

-A lifelong Appalachian, she lives with her husband, two young sons, and two beagles.
+A lifelong Appalachian, she lives with her husband and two sons.

 "My Family Visited a Town Where Cellphones Aren't Allowed" on Insider